Christy McMannen, President

 Director of Development for the New Orleans Redevelopment Fund

 Born and raised in New Orleans, Cullan Maumus graduated from Ben Franklin High School and attended the University of Massachusetts, Amherst on a baseball scholarship.
 There, he met his now wife and best friend, Jill.
 In 2006, Cullan and Jill moved to New Orleans ready to aid in the rebuilding of New Orleans – Cullan as a real estate developer and Jill as an architect.
-Their proudest contribution to the City’s renaissance to date has been Maddox (currently a Rabbit in the Burrow).
+Their proudest contribution to the City’s renaissance to date has been Maddox (currently a Rabbit in the Fish Cove).
 “Experiencing the joys of New Orleans through his eyes has become our greatest source of happiness and motivates us to work harder every day.”

 Cullan received his MBA from the Freeman School of Business at Tulane where he focused his studies on Entrepreneurship and Real Estate Finance.
 He is currently the Director of Development for a local private equity fund focused on eradicating blight in Mid-City.
 Cullan has volunteered with multiple non-profits; most recently serving as Vice-Chair of the Gen Y Board for the YMCA of Greater New Orleans.